ztomasze/dungeon-jacks/index.md

 Total the remaining dice in the encounter pool.

 * If the total is &gt;= the rank of the monster card (plus any Hearts cards you failed to undercut), you win the encounter.
 Collect any Diamonds cards into your treasure pile, and discard the rest of the encounter cards into a dungeon discard pile.
-* If you fail, you collect none of the treasure and you must Flee (below).
+* If you fail, you collect none of the treasure and you must flee (below).
 Then discard all the encounter cards.

 > **Tip**
 > Whenever you roll against Hearts or use a red hero ability, you're trying to roll low.
 Whenever you roll against a black card or use a black hero ability, you're trying to roll high.